LSU AD Calls Nick Saban and Jimbo Fisher ‘Hillbillies’ - NewsBreak

 LSU AD Calls Nick Saban and Jimbo Fisher ‘Hillbillies’

 LSU football is huge in Louisiana and the biggest enemy in these parts is Alabama and Nick Saban.
 Jimbo Fisher at Texas A&M is a pretty good target for LSU fans.
-Tiger...k945.com
+Tiger...highway989.com

 LSU football is huge in Louisiana and the biggest enemy in these parts is Alabama and Nick Saban.
 Jimbo Fisher at Texas A&M is a pretty good target for LSU fans.
-Tiger...k945.com
+Tiger...highway989.com

 Comments / 0